Before we begin, quick announcement:

 Our wedding day was the party of the century – or at least that’s what the 90 or so guests who came said.
 Most of our relationship had been built around parties; those that knew us, knew us to be the party starters – we always brought our A game.

-A year or so after our wedding, when all the warm fuzziness of marriage

-	dries up and you are standing there in front of someone who exacerbates

-	what’s broken about you, that’s when the real hard work begins.
+A year or so after our wedding, when all the warm fuzziness of marriage dries up and you are standing there in front of someone who exacerbates what’s broken about you, that’s when the real hard work begins.

-	I’ve been lucky enough to be in counselling since I was in primary school.
-I

-	was ADHD and had the option of drugs or counselling – my parents wisely
+I’ve been lucky enough to be in counseling since I was in primary school.
+I was ADHD and had the option of drugs or counseling – my parents wisely chose to counsel.

-	chose counselling.
 So I wasn’t afraid to go to therapy with my wife.